NativeScript/nativescript-cli/PLUGINS.md

 ```

 ### Include.gradle Specification
+(suggestion)
 * The include.gradle file must contain it's own configuration.
 * The include.gradle file can optionally contain native dependencies it needs to build correctly.
-* If you have native dependencies be sure they can be found in [jcenter](https://bintray.com/bintray/jcenter).
+* If you have native dependencies be sure they can be found in [jcenter](https://bintray.com/bintray/jcenter) or as a default libraries on your machine (e.g. recycler view from sdk).
 * If you haven't got an include.gradle file in the specified place, a default one will be created at build time, including all default elements.

 #### Include.gradle Example
+(suggestion)
 ```
 //default
-android {
+(android plugin for gradle specification link) android {
 	productFlavors {
 		"plugin-name" {